Freelance Journalist & Broadcaster

 Three months after returning she had a contract from Penguin Books and was writing her first book, the award-winning best-seller ‘Europe by Train’.

-Within a year, it was in the Top Ten Best Selling non-fiction books in the UK, and was translated into five languages.
-She continued to research and write guidebooks for the next 20 years, going on to publish a further 38 titles.
+Within a year, it was dubbed ‘The Inter Railer’s Bible’ and was in the Top Ten Best Selling non-fiction books in the UK, and went on to be translated into five languages.
+She continued to research and write guidebooks for the next 25 years, going on to publish a further 38 titles.

-She also worked as Travel Editor for HarperCollins Publishers .
+She also worked as Travel Editor on guidebooks for HarperCollins Publishers .

-As a resident ‘travel expert’ BBC radio and national TV Presenting on travel programmes followed , seeing Katie working on travel classics such as ITV’s ‘Wish You Were Here’ and devising, writing scripts for, and lead-presenting ITV in Scotland’s BAFTA-nominated travel series ‘Scottish Passport’.
+As a resident ‘travel expert’ on BBC radio and national TV, presenting travel programmes followed in the career path, seeing Katie working on travel classics such as ITV’s ‘Wish You Were Here’ and devising the concept of; writing scripts for, and lead-presenting in ITV Scotland’s BAFTA-nominated travel series ‘Scottish Passport’.

-In the 1990’s Katie undertook Marketing Consultancy work for bodies such as British Airways, the British Tourism Authority, Visit Scotland and the European Union DGXXIII Dept of Tourism.
+In the 1990’s Katie supplemented writing around 100 articles of her own per year by undertaking Marketing Consultancy work for bodies such as British Airways, the British Tourism Authority, Visit Scotland and the European Union DGXXIII Dept of Tourism.
 This ranged in content from market identification and analysis for new products, to environmental tourism assessments, writing and designing brochures and tourism literature, and advising on P.R. and promotional campaigns.

 As a Travel Editor for the Daily Express Newspaper Group (Daily Express, Sunday Express, Daily Star, Sunday Star, OK!
 Magazine), she was responsible for writing, editing, commissioning and running the travel pages over various titles in the group.
 Previous to that, she worked as the London-based Travel Editor for the UK’s best-selling newspaper – The Sun – and before that, as a writer for The Daily Telegraph.

-Her freelance travel writing has been regularly published in The Times, The Sunday Times, The Scotsman , The Guardian, The Independent, The Daily Mail and numerous other newspapers and consumer magazines, such as The Wall Street Journal, The Sydney Morning Herald, Marie Claire, Elle and Ideal Home.
+Her freelance travel writing has been regularly published in The Times, The Sunday Times, The Scotsman , The Guardian, Wall Street Journal, Daily Telegraph, The Independent, The Daily Mail and numerous other newspapers and consumer magazines, such as The Sydney Morning Herald, Marie Claire, Elle, Scottish Field, and Ideal Home.